vitaliishevchuk123/e-commerce-shop-laravel/README.md

 Will use some features, such as:

-- Authentication with Laravel Sanctum
+- Authentication with Laravel Breeze for site
-- Eloquent ORM
-- Models
-- Controllers, Resource Controllers
-- Services, Service Providers
-- Testing
+- Separate admin panel auth /admin/login using Laravel Filament.
+- Spatie permissions.
+Only user with role Admin has access to admin panel.
+See UserSeeder generate a few test users with role Admin

 ## Installation